Edge Of Tomorrow (2014) – Tom Cruise and Emily Blunt

 The Last Airbender (2010) – Noah Ringer

-Even while all the comments online are along the lines of “this is terrible compared to the original cartoon series” I personally thought this movie was pretty good (compared to what else is out there) and haven’t seen the original cartoons and have no interest in seeing them either.
-When I were a young child, maybe I’d have watched the original cartoons if they were on TV, but as an adult now, I generally avoid animations – I need movies with real people in them, and this one fits that requirement.
+Even while all the comments online are along the lines of “this is terrible compared to the original cartoon series” I personally thought this movie was Very Good (compared to what else is out there).
+I haven’t seen the original cartoons and have no interest in seeing them either.
+When I were a young child, maybe I’d have watched the cartoons if they were on TV, but as an adult now, I generally avoid animations – I need movies with real people in them, and this one fits that requirement.
 Having said that, this movie has a theme very similar to one of my favourite cartoons as a child – Captain Planet.
-Both have the idea of people who can use individual elemental powers, and main hero capable of using all the elements together.
+Both have the idea of people who can use individual elemental powers, and a main hero capable of using all the elements together.

 Sure, there’s plenty of missed opportunities here, for example, there could have been plenty of kung fu moves that better match the elements.
 And I’m not a fan of calling air manipulators “air benders” – that’s a bit queer.
 But flaws aside, this movie still has a lot going for it – especially its highs – especially near the end.